popdemtech/smartsite/walkthrough/2_Basics/2_2_add_template_engine.md

 ### 5. Configure view options
 An Express application can be configured with a variety of view options.
 Setting these options globally well explicity set filesystem architecture, and often allows for cleaner code in Express middleware and improves developer experience.

-To continue the trend of clearly separating concerns, the architecture of `my-app` will utilize a views directory.
+To continue the trend of clearly separating concerns, the architecture of `smartsite` will utilize a views directory.
 Once created, files that are meant to be rendered and/or sent as a user response should be placed in this folder to clearly separate the presentation layer from the JavaScript logic.

 1. Create a new folder named `views` in the root directory Express, by default, will look for views (i.e. templates) in a directory named `views`.
 Specifically, it will look for a directory matching the definition `process.cwd() + '/views'`, where `process.cwd()` is the "current working directory" (`cwd`).
 As most node applications initialize from the root directory, the expanded file path is `<root directory>/views`.
-Although `my-app` will utilize the default, this setting is configurable.
+Although `smartsite` will utilize the default, this setting is configurable.

 2. Move `index.liquid` into the `views` folder.